Pushan Dutt

 Biography

-Pushan Dutt is a Professor of Economics at INSEAD.
-He holds a PhD in Economics from New York University, a Masters in Economics from the Delhi School of Economics, and a Bachelor degree in Economics from Presidency College, Calcutta.
+Pushan Dutt is a Professor of Economics and Political Science at INSEAD.
+He has a Ph.D. in Economics from New York University, a Masters in Economics from the Delhi School of Economics, and a Bachelors degree in Economics from Presidency College, Calcutta.

 Latest posts